milindvishnoi/Download-Folder-Organizer/README.md

 > pip3 install -r requirements.txt

 After this you need to give permission to the "cleaning.command" so that it can run on your computer.
-First you need to get into */DownloadCleaner/app by using terminal then run this command:
+First you need to get into \*/DownloadCleaner/app by using terminal then run this command:

 > chmod 755 cleaning.command

-## How To Use
+## <a name="use"></a> How To Use
----

 You just need to double click on "cleaning.command".
 It will run the script on your computer.
 If you have any issues please send me a mail at -> milindvishnoi@gmail.com

-## Contributing
+## <a name="contribution"></a> Contributing
----

 All developers are encouraged to not only install the script but also extend and personalize it ! .
 All source code is available for anyone who wishes to make any tweaks.